Raiyan1993/new-app/README.md

 --> Utilize the following Terraform code to create an EC2 instance and install the necessary tools: [Terraform GitHub Repository](https://github.com/Raiyan1993/terraform/tree/master/jenkins-project).

---> Install the SonarQube Scanner and Sonar Quality Gate Plugin.
+--> Install the SonarQube Scanner and the Sonar Quality Gate Plugin within Jenkins.

 --> Configure SonarQube Server Credentials in Jenkins using the ID 'sonar-api'.